-By the end of this chapter, the student will be able to:
+By the end of this chapter the student will be able to:

-- explain the steps in the evidence-based public health process. - describe a public health problem in terms of morbidity and mortality. - describe the course of a disease in terms of incidence, prevalence, and case-fatality. - describe how the distribution of disease may be used to generate hypotheses about the cause of a disease. - describe the approach used in public health to identify a contributory cause of a disease or other condition and establish the efficacy of an intervention. - describe the process of grading evidence-based recommendations. - use an approach to identify options for intervention based on "when, who, and how." - explain the role that evaluation plays in establishing effectiveness as part of evidence-based public health.
+- explain the steps in the evidence-based public health process. - describe a public health problem in terms of morbidity and mortality. - describe the approach used in public health to identify a contributory cause of a disease or other condition and establish the efficacy of an intervention. - describe the process of grading evidence-based recommendations. - use an approach to identify options for intervention based on "when, who, and how." - explain the role that evaluation plays in establishing effectiveness as part of evidence-based public health.

 Tobacco was introduced to Europe as a new world crop in the early 1600s.
-Despite the availability of pipe tobacco and, later, cigars, the mass production and consumption of tobacco through cigarette smoking did not begin until the development of the cigarette rolling machine by James Duke in the 1880s.
+Despite the availability of pipe tobacco and later, cigars, the mass production and consumption of tobacco through cigarette smoking did not begin until the development of the cigarette rolling machine by James Duke in the 1880s.
 This invention allowed mass production and distribution of cigarettes for the first time.
 Men were the first mass consumers of cigarettes.
-During World War I, cigarettes were widely distributed free of charge to U.S. soldiers.
-Cigarette smoking first became popular among women in the 1920s-an era noted for changes in the role and attitudes of women-and at this time, advertising of cigarettes began to focus on women.
+During World War I, cigarettes were widely distributed free of charge to American soldiers.

+Cigarette smoking first became popular among women in the 1920s-an era noted for changes in the role and attitudes of women-and at this time advertising of cigarettes began to focus on women.
 The mass consumption of cigarettes by women, however, trailed that of men by at least two decades.
-By the 1950s, over 50% of adult males and approximately 25% of adult females were regular cigarette smokers.
+By the 1950s, over 50 percent of adult males and approximately 25 percent of adult females were regular cigarette smokers.
 The health problems of cigarette smoking were not fully recognized until decades after the habit became widespread.
 As late as the 1940s, R.J.
 Reynolds advertised that "more doctors smoke Camels than any other cigarette."

 Epidemiologists observed that lung cancer deaths were increasing in frequency in the 1930s and 1940s.
-The increase in cases did not appear to be due to changes in efforts to recognize the disease, the ability to recognize the disease, or the definition of the disease.
+The increase in cases did not appear to be due to changes in efforts to recognize the disease, ability to recognize the disease, or the definition of the disease.
 Even after the increasing average life span and aging of the population was taken into account, it was evident that the rate of death from lung cancer was increasing-and more rapidly for men than women.
-In addition, it was noted that residents of states with higher rates of smoking 22 had higher rates of lung cancer.
-In the 1950s, the number of lung cancer deaths in females also began to increase, and by the 1960s, the disease had become the most common cause of cancer-related deaths in males and was still rising among women.
+In addition, it was noted that residents of states with higher rates of smoking had higher rates of lung cancer.
+In the 1950s, the number of lung cancer deaths in females also began to increase and by the 1960s, the disease had become the most common cause of cancer-related deaths in males and was still rising among women.^{1,2}

 This type of information was the basis for describing the problems of cigarette smoking and lung cancer and developing ideas or hypotheses about its etiology, or cause.
 Let us take a look at how the evidence-based public health approach has been used to address the problem of cigarette smoking.
-There are five basic questions that we need to ask that together make up what we will call the evidence-based public health approach.
+There are four basic questions that we need to ask that together make up what we will call the evidence-based public health approach.3

 - 1. Problem: What is the health problem? - 2.
 Etiology: What is/are the contributory cause(s)? - 3.
 Recommendations: What works to reduce the health impacts? - 4.
-Implementation: How can we get the job done? - 5.
-Evaluation: How well does/do the intervention(s) work in practice?
+Implementation: How can we get the job done?